 Long story shortened, he asked to quit violin lessons.
 He wanted to play guitar.
 There was some bargaining, expectations declared, deal making, etc. In order to bridle the emergence of a potential rock and roll star from our address, my husband required that our son play at least 50% of praise and worship music during his practices.
 He complied and his musical gift has brought him much enjoyment and has been a blessing to us.

-Yesterday, as I listened to our son playing in the praise and worship band at church, I thought of "neat little boxes" and Isaiah 55:8-9.
+One Sunday as I listened to our son playing in the praise and worship band at church, I thought of "neat little boxes" and Isaiah 55:8-9.
 We like for our lives to be wrapped up in neat little boxes.
 We want everything to be organized.
 We live in a box, work in a box, store things in boxes, and put gifts in boxes.
 Many times we only want to think inside the boxes.
 I am thankful that God urged us to think outside the musical box several years ago with our son.

 When we follow God's ways and His will, we will be required to think outside the box.
 At times that will look scary.
 God may ask us to move from our house box.
 He may ask us to quit a job that has our career wrapped up in the "neat little box".
 He may change and rearrange the organized box that we call life.